 How much extra image do they need to wrap around the side and back of the frame?
 This will depend to a large degree on the thickness of the frame.
 Sometimes it’ll be one inch, sometimes two inches.

-3. The color space
+3. The colour space

 They’ll ask for either sRGB or Adobe RGB.
 Or, they might say it doesn’t matter which you choose.
 Or, they mightn’t know what you’re talking about, in which case run a mile, and choose another lab.

 For this tutorial, I’m going to pretend that I want to print a 20×30 inch canvas.
-I’m going to assume that my lab requires 150PPI, 1.5 inches of bleed for wrapping, and sRGB color space.
+I’m going to assume that my lab requires 150PPI, 1.5 inches of bleed for wrapping, and sRGB colour space.